Cyb3rDud3/PyToCy/README.md

 Easy Automatic conversation if python syntax to cython syntax [[ POC ]]

 Usage:
-    install:
-        replace the methods at $PYTHON/Lib/ast.py with those in our local ast_to_rep.py

-    usage:
         use basic-lib type annotations to "cythonize" a section. section without type annotation will not be cythonized.
         example: